-Illinois Supreme Court Commission on Pretrial Practices Releases Preliminary Report
+Illinois Supreme Court Commission on Pretrial Practices Releases Final Report

-The Illinois Supreme Court Commission on Pretrial Practices released its preliminary report concerning pretrial reform in the Illinois criminal justice system today.
+The Illinois Supreme Court Commission on Pretrial Practices (Commission) has released its final report concerning pretrial reform in the Illinois criminal justice system.